cedarstudios/cedarmaps-react-sdk/README.md

   <img src="http://api.cedarmaps.com/docs/img/cedarmaps-api.png" width="500"/>
 </a>

-# CedarMasp SDK for React
+# CedarMaps SDK for React

 ## What is CedarMaps?